ckstash/tabnn/README.md

 # TabNN

-**TabNN** is a tabular neural net classifier that supports overlapping input features and targets.
-This means a column in the training dataset can be specified either as an input feature, a target, or both.
-If the column is specified as an input or target feature only, then the model works as typically expected: at inference time, the input columns are used to predict the target columns.
-If a column is specified as both an input and a target, then at inference time, the column is treated as an input if it is provided, otherwise it is treated as a target.
-This allows TabNN to be used both for typical classification tasks and for tabular data imputation.
+**TabNN** is a tabular neural network classifier that supports overlapping input features and targets.
+This means a column in the training dataset can be specified as an input feature, a target, or both.
+If a column is specified as either an input or a target only, the model behaves as expected: at inference time, the input columns are used to predict the target columns.
+If a column is specified as both an input and a target, then at inference time it is treated as an input if a value is provided; otherwise, it is treated as a target.
+This allows TabNN to be used for both typical classification tasks and tabular data imputation.

-`TabNNModel` comes with `feature_importance_scores()`, a function to compute feature importance scores as mean absolute values of input x gradient across the dataset.
-These values reflect how sensitive the model output is to small changes in each input feature - a proxy for how much each feature influences the prediction.
+`TabNNModel` includes the method `feature_importance_scores()`, which computes feature importance scores as the mean absolute value of *input × gradient* across the dataset.
+These values reflect how sensitive the model’s output is to small changes in each input feature—a proxy for how much each feature influences the prediction.
 A higher score means the model output is more sensitive to that feature.
-The scores can be min-max normalized by setting the parameter `normalize=True` for better interpretability.
+The scores can be min–max normalized by setting the parameter `normalize=True` for improved interpretability.

 ## Installation